• Item: Campaign Chest

 • Free 14 day UK returns period

-This is a fine quality antique Anglo Indian Victorian colonial teak and brass military campaign two-part chest of drawers, with small rare proportions, circa 1840, in excellent original condition.
+This is a fine quality antique Anglo Indian Victorian colonial teak and brass military campaign two-part chest of drawers, with small rare proportions, circa 1840, in excellent condition.
 Constructed of solid teak with a single piece top, it features retains the original recessed shaped brass handles, with brass corner brackets and further brass strap-work.
 The chest also boasts lovely brass side carrying handles.
 The drawers incorporate diamond shaped inset brass key escutcheons and fine scribe moulding to the drawer perimeters.
 The brass corner brackets and brass straps were used to protect the chest whilst in transit during campaigns.
 The drawers are constructed of solid teak with hand-dovetailed drawer linings and the piece features its original teak backboards.
 The drawers are in good working order, they are clean inside and close flush to the frame.
 The drawers also benefit from the original working lever locks (with working key).
-The chest stands on its original turned feet, which can be removed by unscrewing.
+The chest stands on turned feet, which can be removed by unscrewing.
 The chest splits into two sections for easy transportation.
 Chests that were constructed in the colonies, such as this one, were usually constructed of solid teak.
 The chest benefits from a rich brown teak colour, with a wonderful grain configuration to the front and sides, having been polished in in our workshops.

 This item would look superb in a variety of rooms, especially the bedroom.
 This campaign chest of drawers would certainly grace any home.
 So don’t miss out on your chance to own a lovely piece of furniture.